 Symptoms can range from mild to severe.
 Many people with Marfan syndrome never notice symptoms.
 In some people, symptoms may not become apparent until adulthood.
 People with Marfan syndrome are taller than expected for their age and family.
 Their arm span (the distance between fingertips when the arms are outstretched) is greater than their height.
 Their fingers are long and thin.
 Often, the breastbone (sternum) is deformed and pushed outward or inward.
 The joints may be very flexible.
 Flat feet and a humpback with an abnormal curve of the spine (kyphoscoliosis) are common, as are hernias.
 Usually, the person has little fat under the skin.
 The roof of the mouth is often high.

 The most dangerous complications develop in the heart and lungs.
 Weakness may develop in the connective tissue of the wall of the body's main artery, the aorta.
-The weakened wall may result in blood seeping between the layers of the aorta's wall (aortic dissection—see Aneurysms and Aortic Dissection: Aortic Dissection) or in a bulge (aneurysm—see see Aneurysms and Aortic Dissection: Aneurysms) that can rupture.
+The weakened wall may result in blood seeping between the layers of the aorta's wall (aortic dissection—see see Aortic Dissection) or in a bulge (aneurysm—see see Aneurysms) that can rupture.

 Pregnancy increases the risk of dissection.
 Delivery by caesarean is often recommended to minimize the risk.

 If the aorta gradually widens, the aortic valve, which leads from the heart into the aorta, may begin to leak (called aortic regurgitation).
-The mitral valve, which is located between the left atrium and ventricle, may leak or bulge backward into the left atrium (prolapse—see Heart Valve Disorders: Mitral Valve Prolapse (MVP)).
+The mitral valve, which is located between the left atrium and ventricle, may leak or bulge backward into the left atrium (prolapse—see see Mitral Valve Prolapse (MVP)).

 These heart valve abnormalities can impair the heart's ability to pump blood.
 Abnormal heart valves can also develop serious infections (infective endocarditis).
 Air-filled sacs (cysts) may develop in the lungs.
-The cysts may rupture, bringing air into the space that surrounds the lungs (pneumothorax—see Pleural and Mediastinal Disorders: Pneumothorax).
+The cysts may rupture, bringing air into the space that surrounds the lungs (pneumothorax—see see Pneumothorax).